dovecot/documentation/source/admin_manual/submission_server.rst

 ..
 IMPORTANT::

-  Please note that the login proxy described here is configured between two Dovecot servers (e.g. director frontend and mail storage backend).
+  Please note that the login proxy described here is configured between two Dovecot servers (e.g. proxy frontend and mail storage backend).
 This is not the way to configure the relay connection between the Dovecot submission service and the MTA!
 That is configured using the relay settings described in the previous section.
 If you get this wrong, things will seem to work (at